Scholz And Macron Meet In Berlin To Mend Ukraine Rift - UrduPoint

 But the pressure from Macron has also shone a spotlight on glaring differences with Scholz.

-German soldiers participating in the conflict is "a limit that I, as chancellor, do not want to cross," he told parliament on Wednesday.
+German soldiers participating in the conflict is "a limit that I, as chancellor, do not want to cross," Scholz told parliament on Wednesday.

 This applied not just to the deployment of army personnel in Ukraine but also to any potential operational planning in Germany, he said in outlining his reasons for refusing to supply Taurus missiles.